Red Imported Fire Ant

 5 Ways To Keep Red Imported Fire Ants Out Of Your Home

 Following these tips for both inside and outside your home can help prevent Red Imported Fire Ants from becoming a nuisance.
-If they’re still persistent, Wise House Environmental Services is ready to provide professional support and keep your home ant-free.
+If they’re still persistent, Wise House Pest Control is ready to provide professional support and keep your home ant-free.

 Store Food Properly